You want smart political talk without the meltdowns?

 He's against fracking.

-Uh what other positions does Fetterman take?
+What other positions does Fetterman take?

 This is a radical left agenda.

-Because if you look at him and you just listen to him, you quickly pick up, as you just demonstrated with that video, that he's way out there to the front.
+And my opponent Fetterman is crazier than you think because if you look at him and you just listen to him, you quickly pick up, as you just demonstrated with that video, that he's way out there to the, again, he's not Joe Biden.

 He's way to the left of Joe Biden.

-But it's a very simple decision for everyone in Pennsylvania, and everyone in the country should be hearing this.
+But it's a very simple decision for everyone in Pennsylvania.

 But here's the basic story.

-If you're happy with the way the country's going, right, and I'm if that's the case, I'm taking away your driver's license, by the way.
+If you're happy with the way the country's going, right, and if that's the case, I'm taking away your driver's license, by the way.

 That is called a joke.